TnakaTnakaTnaka/PHNEGF/README.md

 * mod_dymat.py is a python module for generating dynamical matrix by using hessian file in ALAMODE.

-* NEGF(-mulp).py is a script to calculate q-resolved phonon transmission function by using NEGF method.
+* NEGF(-mulp).py is a script to calculate q-resolved phonon transmittance by using NEGF method.
 This script needs to be combined with mod_dymat.py.

 * tran.py is a script to calculate transmittance averaged in 1st Brillouin zone from the data obtained by NEGF.py.

-* kappa.py is a script to calculate phonon thermal ocnductance from transmission function data.
+* kappa.py is a script to calculate phonon thermal ocnductance from transmittance data.

 # Download
 You can download the latest versions at https://github.com/TnakaTnakaTnaka/PHNEGF.
 If you download the github version, please use the 'master' branch.